amyktomey/open_book/README.md

 Creations is the beginning of it all... featuring a carousel of images from a scrapbook of cakes past. [there is a form that will get an estimate for cost, based on type and number of servings needed]

-The Dinners page features a disappearing menu and a checklist to identify dietary restrictions.
+The Dinners page features a hidden menu and a checklist to identify dietary restrictions.
 A calculator provides an estimate depending on the number of courses and number of guests.

 Confections is new in 2020, when she started the handmade chocolates/bonbons line.
-[Visitors can enter flavors to check availability, and submit a special request if their flavor is unavailble.]

-[edit this below...]
 I used CSS on all logos, images and buttons.
 I added one media query for > 600px.
 I used unordered lists for navigation and the ingredients on the confections page.
 I made one ordered list for the view/hide menu.
 CSS did the heavy work of formatting and adding colors and borders to make it pleasing to the eye.
 JS runs the carousel, forms and information collection.

+I opened the website in Chrome, Edge, and Avast (a secured browser) for testing.